 Ultra-High Phenol Counts Might Cause Harm

-The ultra-high phenol content provided antioxidative protective effects in muscle, brain and small intestine tissues but caused an unhealthy effect in tissues of the spleen, pancreas, liver and heart.
-The ultra-high phenol level increased oxidative stress within the mitochondria of the cells causing them not to function as well.
+The ultra-high phenol content provided antioxidative protective effects in muscle, brain, and small intestine tissues but caused an unhealthy effect in tissues of the spleen, pancreas, liver, and heart.
+The ultra-high phenol level increased oxidative stress within the mitochondria of the cells, causing them not to function as well.

 Increased mitochondrial oxidative stress is one of the ways in which chronic inflammation impairs cellular function and is the exact opposite effect we are trying to achieve with The Nemechek Protocol.

-The vast majority of olive oil consumed in the Mediterranean has phenol contents less than 150-200 mg/kg, and an olive oil phenol count of 800 mg/kg is 4 times the amount of phenols that are thought to be beneficial for health (around 200 mg/kg).
+The vast majority of olive oil consumed in the Mediterranean has phenol contents less than 150-200 mg/kg, and an olive oil phenol count of 800 mg/kg is four times the amount of phenols that are thought to be beneficial for health (around 200 mg/kg).

-While this study does not constitute “proof” that high phenol counts are toxic it should provide a bit of caution that if ultra-high phenolic olive oil is being consumed on a regular basis over the long term, it may in fact start having a negative effect on certain aspects of an individual’s health.
+While this study does not constitute “proof” that high phenol counts are toxic, it should provide a bit of caution that if ultra-high phenolic olive oil is being consumed on a regular basis over the long term, it may, in fact, start having a negative effect on certain aspects of an individual’s health.

 Phenols Naturally Decline in the Bottle